-A principal shareholder is any person who owns of record or is known by the Fund to own of record or beneficially 5% or more of any class of the Fund's outstanding equity securities.
-A control person is one who owns beneficially, either directly or through controlled companies, more than 25% of the voting securities of the Fund or acknowledges the existence of control.
-A controlling person possesses the ability to control the outcome of matters submitted for shareholder vote by the Fund.
+A principal shareholder is any person who owns of record or is known by a Fund to own of record or beneficially 5% or more of any class of any Fund's outstanding equity securities.
+A control person is one who owns beneficially, either directly or through controlled companies, more than 25% of the voting securities of a Fund or acknowledges the existence of control.
+A controlling person possesses the ability to control the outcome of matters submitted for shareholder vote by a Fund.

-As of April 7, 2025, (i) Stone Ridge or its affiliate was a control person of the Fund because they beneficially owned more than 25% of the Fund.
-However, it is anticipated that Stone Ridge or its affiliate will no longer be a control person once the Fund has issued sufficient additional shares to persons not affiliated with the Fund.
+As of April 7, 2025, Stone Ridge or its affiliate was a control person of each Fund because they beneficially owned more than 25% of each Fund.
+However, it is anticipated that Stone Ridge or its affiliate will no longer be a control person once the Funds have issued sufficient additional shares to persons not affiliated with the Funds.
 The principal business address of Stone Ridge is One Vanderbilt Avenue, 65th Floor, New York, NY 10017.

-As of April 7, 2025, the following persons owned of record or beneficially more than 5% of the outstanding shares of the Fund:
+As of April 7, 2025, the following persons owned of record or beneficially more than 5% of the outstanding shares of each Fund: